Dwight Howard Rumors: Wizards Targeting Center After Nets Buyout

 Last season, the three-time Defensive Player of the Year averaged 16.6 points, 12.5 rebounds and 1.6 blocks per game.

-Warts and all, that production would be a bargain at $5.3 million.
+Warts and all, that production is a bargain at $5.3 million.

 "I want to give a team all of me, on and off the court," Howard told ESPN.com's Chris Haynes.
 "And basically, an organization that will give me a clean slate and just let me be who I am.
 I still can jump, I still can play, I still can contribute and I can contribute in any system."